 The following screen shows the SIP Entity for the Avaya SBCE named SBCE.
 The FQDN or IP Address field is set to the IP address of the Avaya SBCE's private network interfaces.
 Select Type as Other.
 Select Adaptation as Diversion-Type-Remove-MIME (created in Section 6.4).
-The user will need to select the specific values for the Location and Time Zone.
+The Location field is set to Belleville which includes the subnet where Avaya SBCE resides.
+Select Time Zone as America/Toronto.